anish-lakkapragada/WikipediaGame/README.md

 Frontend of the website was built with Svelte (similar framework to React.js).
 I also used UI libraries like Smelte (which uses Tailwind CSS.)
 Code is in the `website` folder.

 ## Backend
-Created a backend (deployed on Heroku) in TypeScript to scrape the given wikipedia topic page to get all the hyperlinks available.
+Created a backend (deployed on Heroku) in TypeScript with NodeJS express to scrape the given wikipedia topic page to get all the hyperlinks available.
 Code is in the `src` folder.